Helena Fernández

 What the product is about

-Idealista Remake reframes property search as a guided decision experience.
-The product helps users imagine, compare and choose a future home without losing sight of budget, priorities and real constraints.
+Idealista Redesign reframes property search as a guided decision experience.
+The product helps users compare homes, understand trade-offs and act with clearer priorities.

-The goal was not to redesign screens in isolation, but to reorganise the platform around clearer content, lower friction and stronger decision support.
+The goal was not to refresh screens in isolation, but to reorganise search, filters, property information and comparison moments around product clarity.

-A real estate platform redesign focused on navigation, comparison, personalisation and user confidence.
+A marketplace UX redesign focused on property search, filtering, comparison and user confidence.

 Reviewed IA, search flow, listing structure and visual hierarchy.

-Reframed the platform from listing directory to decision-support system.
+Reframed the platform from search-and-browse to guided decision-making.

 Reorganised entry points, filters, property modules and comparison moments.